cedricbahirwe/cedricbahirwe.github.io/README.md

 ## Contribute

-I would love you for the contribution to this project.
+- PRs are welcome ✨

 ## Meta

-Cédric Bahirwe – [@cedricbahirwe](https://twitter.com/cedricbahirwe) – cedbahirwe@gmail.com
+Made by Cédric Bahirwe – [@cedricbahirwe](https://twitter.com/cedricbahirwe)

 Distributed under the MIT license.
 See ``LICENSE`` for more information.